-Title New film making internships with top industry people for Bond Uni students Degree of recognition National Media name/outlet The Australian Media type Web Country Australia Date 25/07/19 Description tudent film makers at Bond University will get the chance to work with Muriel’s Wedding director P.J.
+Title New film making internships with top industry people for Bond Uni students Degree of recognition National Media name/outlet The Australian Media type Web Country/Territory Australia Date 25/07/19 Description tudent film makers at Bond University will get the chance to work with Muriel’s Wedding director P.J.
 Hogan and other top movie people as a result of a partnership the university has made with production company Bronte Pictures.
 The company will offer internships to students which will lead to at least three paid positions each year for graduates of Bond’s film program.

 Bronte Pictures CEO Blake Northfield said he believed the partnership was unique in Australia.
 “It is a direct pathway for Bond students into the industry, which traditionally is incredibly hard to break into,” he said.

 “If you are studying film at Bond, you are guaranteed at least a shot to work on a film set.
 I don’t think any university in Australia can offer that.”

 The first feature film covered by the agreement is the Bronte Pictures produced Streamline, starring Levi Miller, which will start shooting in September.
 The next is The Calligrapher, which will be directed by P.J.
 Hogan.